Chris-Vicks/Hate_Crime/README.md

 ## Exploring Hypotheses:
 To better understand the mechanics of hate crimes, we pose two primary hypotheses:

-# Null Hypothesis:
+### Null Hypothesis:
 The victim attribute does not matter to the race of the offender when  committing a crime

-# Alternate:
+### Alternate:
-The race of the offender affect the victim attribute when committing a crime
+The race of the offender race affects the victim's attribute when committing a crime